-According to one historical the eighteenth century, who specifies that "half" of this castle "Is inside the sea", It seems that in his day, under it, it could be done" la coral fishing in abundance".
+According to one historical of eighteenth century, who specifies that "half" of this castle “Is inside the sea“, It seems that in his time, under it, it could be done“ la coral fishing in abundance".

 But this prodigy it is nothing compared to the history of the Spanish since then, Don Martino Coquemont, colonel of the armies of Ferdinando IV, which came to exceed one hundred years of age.

-Don Martino's attachment to life was probably no louder than the one that held him in this place so long, tied to this castle on sea and to this city; and after him, other illustrious ones authority, in love with the city, will remain to live forever a Monopoli.
+Don Martino's attachment to life was probably no stronger than that which held him in this one place so long, tied to this castle on sea and to this city; and after him, other illustrious ones authority, in love with the city, will remain to live forever a Monopoli.

-From the Castle's square, continue towards the San Salvatore promenade and then from the remains of the bastion of Santa Maria to the double loggia of a building, known as the Andora palace.
+From the square of the Castle, continue towards the San Salvatore seafront and then pass from the remains of the bastion of Santa Maria to the double loggia of a building, known as the Palazzo dell'Andora.

-Along the shoulder on the sea you reach the entrance of the via San Vito, which descends to the south west through the stretch of the mura still standing in the city old.
+Along the shoulder on the sea you reach the entrance to the via San Vito, which descends to the south west through the stretch of the mura still standing in the city old.

-On the left le mura di Charles V and then the exit from the Ancient city in the point where the formerly stood Old Gate.
+On the left le mura di Charles V and therefore the exit from Ancient city in the point where the formerly stood Old Gate.

 From here the road that still leads to Egnazia.
 Come out on the coast and on the beach you can admire the walls of that promontory on the sea, which constituted the original nucleus of Monopoli and that the mura di Charles V they make it look like one nave of stone that cuts through the waters.

-La wall on the west side it preserves a shred of the ancient one belt and of ditch.
+La wall placed to the west it preserves a fragment of the ancient belt and ditch.

 Address: Largo Castello, 70043 Monopoli BA